 Ticketing Requirements

 Each airline sets its own ticketing procedures and requirements for infants.
 Southwest, American Airlines and United Airlines let the guardians of children under 2 years old decide whether to purchase a ticket for the child and use a baby seat or hold the child on the lap for no additional cost on domestic flights.
 These airlines require a 1-to-1 ratio of a paying adult to a nonpaying child.
-If you don't buy a ticket for your infant, you may be required to obtain a special boarding pass for the baby.
+If you don't buy a ticket for your infant, you may be required to obtain a special boarding pass or child travel consent form for the baby.
 Southwest, for example, requires you to present a Boarding Verification Document at boarding.
 International flights have stricter requirements, in general.
 American and United require you to buy a ticket for your infant whether its a lap child or not.

 Scanning Process